 Ordinarily, withdrawal in this category will involve complete withdrawal from the University.
 The approval signatures of the instructor and program Chair are required to withdraw from classes during this period.
 Documentation of the circumstances causing the student to request withdrawal will be required.
-Dropping from a course in the nursing program at a time where the grade is less than a C is considered a fail for readmission purposes even though the record will be recorded as a W the program considers it a W failing as opposed to a W passing.

-Failure to properly withdraw classes may result in receiving a failing grade (WU grade).
-Be aware that summer sessions have different add/drop periods and students must check these dates posted on the university website prior to the start of the summer term.
+Failure to properly withdraw classes may result in receiving a failing grade (Withdrawal Unauthorized grade).
+Be aware that summer sessions have different add/drop periods and students must check dates posted on the university website prior to the start of the summer term.

 For a student who fails a nursing course with a co-requisite course an administrative withdrawal will be completed for the corresponding course.
+Refer to the "Criteria for Program Continuance" policy.